vidoseaver/dox-blog/README.md

 Story Title: As a reader I would like to search the blog so that I can find articles which interest me.

-Description: Provide a front-end UI where searches can be performed.
+Description: Leverage the current sidebar HTML under 'Search Articles' to provide in-place searching functionality.
 Using MySQL `like` is perfectly fine.
-Results should be shown on the page without a full page reload.
-Use an AJAX request to add the search results to the page.
-Results should be paginated with 5 articles per page.
-Pagination should also happen without a full page refresh.
+Use an AJAX request to add the search results to the page without a full page reload.
+Paginate to 5 results, paginating should also happen without a full page refresh.
 Search against article body and title.
 ```